 The drag and drop editor allows users with no HTML and CSS experience to create email templates by simply dragging structural or content components into the editor and arranging them as needed.
 Users can use a pre-built template template or create an entirely new template.

-Users can also upload images to the drag and drop editor through the editor's file manager.
+Users can also upload images and videos to the drag and drop editor through the editor's file manager.

 Although the drag and drop editor is easy to use, it does not allow for much HTML or CSS customization beyond its features.